All articles

 Cheaper isn't the goal.
 Spent well is the goal.
 Those are very different things.

 The cheapest app in the world is worthless if it isn't built properly.
 The most expensive one is worthless if it ships six months late.
-Somewhere in between sits a number that fits your idea — and a good agency will tell you what it is before you've signed anything.
+Somewhere in between sits a number that fits your idea — and a good studio will tell you what it is before you've signed anything.

 So — what'll it cost?